dart-lang/build/docs/hot_module_reloading.md

 DOM is not in the same state you application will assume it is.

-To resolve this situation you need to implement `hot$onDestroy` hook, to restore the state of DOM your application expect.
-You may also change your initial code to handle all possible stated of DOM, but it may have impact on production performance or behavior, while HMR hooks will be just optimized out by dart2js as unused.
+To resolve this situation you need to implement `hot$onDestroy` hook, to restore the state of DOM to what your application expects.
+You may also change your initial code to handle all possible states of the DOM, but it may have an impact on production performance or behavior, while HMR hooks will be just optimized out by dart2js as unused.

 ```dart
 import 'dart:html';